TABLE OF CONTENTS

 In the nose, there is a mucosal lining which can absorb chemicals depending on the fat-solubility of the molecule.
 The more fat-soluble the opioid, the better it will be absorbed.
 Perhaps the best example of this is fentanyl, which is the most fat-soluble of the opioid family; not too far behind is its opiate cousin diacetylmorphine, also known as heroin.
 It is important to remember that insufflation is not without consequence.
 In general, snorting wears away the tissues in the nose, which can lead to a gaping hole, or unpleasant whistling through the nostril.

-In the movie Pulp Fiction, one of the female characters overdosed on heroin.
-While trying to save her life, John Travolta was screaming at a man to bring over an adrenaline shot.
-The man frantically brought over the adrenaline shot, which was subsequently injected directly into her heart, jump-starting her body back to life.
-Hold up!
-Back to reality.
-Adrenaline is cannot be used to counter an opioid overdose.
-In order to counter an opioid overdose, an opioid antagonist with a high binding affinity is needed to strip the opioid off the receptors; thus, preventing respiratory depression.
+During the movie Pulp Fiction, one of the female characters overdoses on heroin.
+While trying to save her life, John Travolta is seen screaming at a man to bring over an adrenaline shot.
+Frantically, the man brought the adrenaline shot, which was subsequently injected directly into her heart, jump-starting her body back to life.
+This is not how overdoses are treated in the real world!
+Adrenaline is not used to reverse an opioid overdose.
+To reverse an opioid overdose, an opioid antagonist with a high binding affinity is necessary to strip the opioid from the receptors; thus, eliminating fatal respiratory depression.
 In the movie Transpotting, one of the characters is left at the entrance of a hospital emergency room, discovered, and given an opioid antagonist.
-Within moments he is jumping out of his skin.
-This is a much better representation of the effects of an opioid antagonist; the drug almost always used is naloxone, also known as Narcan.
+Within moments the character is seen “jumping out of his skin.”
+This is a much better representation of the effects of an opioid antagonist.
+The drug most frequently used is naloxone, also known as Narcan.
 Naloxone works in a matter of seconds by stripping any opioids off the opioid receptors.
 Instant withdrawal, but one life saved.